 Taking a closer look at the composition of this different way of creating architecture we stumbled upon a very distinctively characterizing and mesmerizing building material called exposed aggregate concrete.
-By simply washing out a thin layer of concrete after taking off the mould of building parts the exposed material shows the gravel, which is holding the concrete together.
-The artificially generated result can be adjusted by changing the concretes recipe.
+By simply washing out a thin layer of concrete after taking off the mold of building parts the exposed material shows the gravel, which is holding the concrete together.
+The artificially generated result can be adjusted by changing the concrete recipe.

 Inspired by the formal language of Berlin’s brutalist architecture and driven by our studio’s aesthetics we developed a series of seven interior objects.
-They demonstrate simplicity in form with a strong focus on material and a unique interpretation of proportion and material composition.
-Exposed aggregate concrete is put in context with carefully brushed and waxed aluminum as they create a unit.
+They demonstrate simplicity in form with a strong focus on material, a unique interpretation of proportion and material composition.
+Exposed aggregate concrete is put in context with carefully brushed aluminum as they create a unit.
 Some pieces celebrate the material as they simply consist either of pure metal translated into a soothing formal language or paying an homage to nature when giving bigger gravel pieces a stage as a ceiling hanging object.
-The "Total Exposure" series is our attempt to give a nearly forgotten and repelled material a new renaissance.
-It is our answer to paying tribute to the city we live and love.
+They come along as companions yet have their very own and monumental characteristics.